 Substance use disorder:

 Substance use disorder describes a pattern of using a substance that causes significant problems or distress.
 The person has developed a physical dependence on the substance as well as a mental and psychological addiction.
 It becomes almost impossible for them to stop taking the substance without medical help, even if they want to.
 Someone with a substance use disorder may put themselves in dangerous situations when under the influence: driving, operating machinery, and engaging in aggravated behaviors, for example.
 Other signs of substance abuse may involve failure to fulfill responsibilities and legal actions related to substance use.

 The medical definition for addiction/substance use disorder is as follows: “Addiction is a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.
 People with addiction use substances or engage in behaviors that become compulsive and often continue despite harmful consequences.”

-If you or a loved one is suffering from chemical dependency, or if you believe there may be a problem with alcohol or drugs, please seek professional help.
+If you or a loved one is suffering from chemical dependency or addiction, please seek professional help.
 Contact us anytime at (877) 977-3268.